Global health: Pandemic prevention and preparedness

 Pandemics have an impact on global health.

 Health research and development

-The global health approach could foster international collaboration in medical research and development and sharing of its results such as vaccines, optimizing for health.
-For example, there are calls for patent waivers of certain vaccines.
-Financing models, creation of evidence-based recommendations and logistics may be part of that.
-Vaccines' access and public-private partnerships are important.
-Often the relevance of mechanisms to stimulate research and development is limited by national scopes and "by the transnational nature of the problem which ask for an international approach".
+The global health approach could foster international collaboration in medical research and development and share of its results such as vaccines, optimizing overall global health for citizens.
+The U.S. Agency for International Development's new Global Health Research and Development Strategy 2023–2028 includes plans to coordinate with such stakeholders in support of innovative global health product development and work with other agencies like the CDC and National Institutes of Health.
+Another approach to health would be the innovation of vaccines.
+The Washington Post reported the US government's new five billion dollar budget on vaccines to prevent Covid variants because the Vaccines' access and public-private partnerships are important.
+Often the relevance of mechanisms to stimulate research and development is limited by national scopes and "by the transnational nature of the problem which asks for an international approach".
+Financing models, creation of evidence-based recommendations, and logistics may be part of that.